openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 If there is no specific reason you should enable CoIoT.
 Check section Network Settings [here](doc/AdvancedUsers.md) for more information.

 Enable the autoCoIoT option in the binding configuration or eventsCoIoT in the Thing configuration to activate CoIoT.

+### Generation 2: WebSockets

+The Plus and Pro series of devices use WebSockets for device communication.
+Usually the binding establishes a WebSocket connection to the device (http port 88).
+However, battery powered devices like the Plus HT are not reachable while the device is in sleep mode.
+For those the binding sets up a so called "Outbound WebSocket" during device initialization.
+Afterwards the device wakes up and calls the configured URL, which is the processed by the binding.
+The device UI shows the URL when active.
+Battery powered devices could only report events to a single host, take care if you have multiple openHAB instances on the same network.

 ### Button events